When was the last time you and your team missed a deadline?

 Here are three easy steps you can take to hold your participants accountable:

 - Set expectations in advance.
 When scheduling a meeting with your team, you should outline what you expect from the participants.
 You may need them to bring questions or help by providing information.
 You may want them to participate with vigor.
 You must outline what you expect of them before you can hold them to a standard or expectation.

 - Clarify the consequences.
 Let the participants know how you plan to hold them accountable.
 Perhaps you can warn that you will be calling on everyone for answers.
 You may also leverage their manager if applicable.
 You may say that you will be sending the meeting minutes to their supervisors where they can see if they participated or not.

 - Follow through.
 If you said you would do something, then you have to do it.
 Do not get into the habit of making empty threats.
 People will respect you and will naturally be accountable to you because of your work ethic.

 Most participants want to contribute.
 Your ability to assert yourself and communicate your expectations, consequences, and determination will make this an easy process with practice.

 Whether you’re just starting to grow, or you’ve had a large team for years, it is never too late to start working on your culture.
 This post provides actionable tips on how small businesses can begin implementing this framework.

 If you need more help with your leadership and don’t know where to start, you don’t have to go alone.
-Schedule a free two-hour session to dig into your business and develop a plan.
+Schedule a no-cost 2-hour advising session with Cultivate Advisors to dig into your business and develop a plan.